-Plus, our experts break down the ins and outs of the chemical processes of dyeing your strands.
+Our experts break down the ins and outs of the chemical processes of dyeing your strands.
 They also reveal how to make sure your hair stays in its best shape, no matter what hair color you’re trying.
-Keep reading for answers to pressing questions like, “How long does semi-permanent hair dye last?” and find the best color path for you:

 How Frequently Can You Dye Your Hair?